bunkas01/DismalSim/README.md

 ### DismalSim

+####Synopsis
 Digraph-based macroeconomic simulation implemented in Python

-This simulation is supposed to aid in a research project asking the following question: "Given a causal framework with defined linkages of causation between economic variables, what is the nature of the relationships between those variables?"
-Building on Geoffrey Wyatt's theoretical framework as laid out in _Macroeconomic Models in a Causal Framework,_ this project seeks to test Wyatt's ideas by implementing a simulation and using empirical data.

 The digraph is going to have the following nodes:
 * GDP